 The Company's Group III base oil has successfully passed rigorous testing by Afton Chemicals, Castrol, several majors, super-majors and global blenders.
 The Company's recycled products meet or exceed American Petroleum Institute standards.
-The Company has established and cultivated relationships with these majors, super-majors and global blenders regarding geographically diverse, varying volume & product specifications and varying contract durations over the past four years.
-The Company continues to have active discussions with these potential offtake buyers and blenders, who have historically and are continuing to actively propose business relationships and the Company will update them about the availability of the Company's lower carbon, sustainable, Group II+ and Group III base oils.
+The Company has established and cultivated relationships with these majors, super-majors and global blenders regarding geographically diverse, varying volume and product specifications and varying contract durations over the past four years.
+The Company continues to have active discussions with these potential offtake buyers and blenders, who have historically and actively proposed business relationships.
+The Company continues to update these potential offtake partners about the availability of the Company's lower carbon, sustainable Group II+ and Group III base oils.